 Do you want to refresh your social media marketing?
 Video is a great way to engage your audience, but it can be difficult to determine what options will work for your brand.
 Let’s break down five valuable options for your consideration.

 1. Live videos

 If you have a significant following, Facebook Live, YouTube Live, and other streaming services make it easy to connect with your audience.
-Livestreaming lets you dialogue with your users.#Livestreaming makes sense if you have a significant following, says @realjoeforte.
+Livestreaming lets you talk with your users.#Livestreaming makes sense if you have a significant following, says @realjoeforte via @CMIContent.
 Click To Tweet

 Live videos often are most effective for announcements, behind-the-scenes looks, and product information videos.
 Regular short video updates can continuously engage your audience, while longer live video sessions can be a way to dig deeper with your followers through Q&A sessions and direct chats.

-- Test your live video setup to make sure all your technology works.
+- Test your setup to make sure all your technology works.

-- Promote your livestreams on your social media accounts well ahead of time.
+- Promote your livestreams well ahead of time on your social media accounts.

-- Use scheduling tools, such as Facebook’s Premieres, to make your video more visible.
+- Use scheduling tools, such as Facebook’s Premiere, to make your video more visible.